BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 * determines whether a specified URL is a match for its associated JMS Command.

-* constructs the JMS Command by
+* constructs a JMS Command by

-  - finding any JMS objects it references.
+  - finds any JMS objects it references.

-  - collecting any invocation parameters from the HTTP request.
+  - collects any command invocation parameters from the HTTP request.

-  - uses JMS objects in the HJB runtime and invocation parameters to create a new JMSCommand instance.
+  - uses the JMS objects and invocation parameters to create a new JMSCommand instance.

 * determines the thread on which the command should be executed.

-* once the JMS Command is executed, it is used to construct the HTTP response representing the state of the executed command.
+* once the JMS Command is executed, is used to construct the HTTP response containing the status and result of the executed command.

 HJBServlet and Command Dispatch
 -------------------------------